-She is actively involved in the Montgomery County Bar Association, having served as Secretary and on the
+She is actively involved in the Montgomery County Bar Association, having served as Secretary, on the

-Executive Committee, and is currently Co-Chair of the Collaborative Law Section
+Executive Committee as Co-Chair of the Collaborative Law Section,

-and a member of the Fee Dispute Resolution Committee.
+and is currently a member of the Fee Dispute Resolution Committee.
 For the Maryland State Bar

 Association, Ms. Eckstein served on the Board of Governors, Executive Committee

-and ADR Section Council.
+and is currently the Vice-Chair of the ADR Section Council.
 In the collaborative area, she was founding President

 of Collaborative Dispute Resolution Professionals, a local practice group;